4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

     # collect some results for the new row
     results.collect(a=1.5, b="some more text")

-    # access the results as a 'pandas.DataFrame'
+    # return the results as a 'pandas.DataFrame'
     df = results.dataframe

-If you are dealing with time-dependent results, and want to 'stamp' the results with a datetime value, this can be done by setting 'indexing_mode' to 'timestamp' during initialization.
+If you are dealing with time-dependent results, and want to 'stamp' the results with a datetime value, this is facilitated by setting 'indexing_mode' to 'timestamp' during initialization.
 Then, a datetime value must be passed to ``new_row()`` when collecting results.